Reginald Aldworth Daly: Family

 In 1903, Daly married Louise Porter Haskell, daughter of Alexander Cheves Haskell and Alice Van Yeveren, and elder sister of Mary Elizabeth Haskell.
 After their marriage, Louise accompanied Daly on his travels, and in the field, as an assistant.
-She did much of the work in preparing and editing his manuscripts and books, and Daly's 1914 book on 'Igneous Rocks and their Origin' is dedicated to her; his 'inspiring fellow worker'.
+She did much of the work in preparing and editing his manuscripts and books, and Daly's 1914 book on 'Igneous Rocks and their Origin' is dedicated to her; his "inspiring fellow worker".

 Awards

 In 1909, Daly was elected a member of the American Academy of Arts and Sciences.
+He was elected to the American Philosophical Society in 1913 and the United States National Academy of Sciences in 1925.
 Daly was awarded the Penrose Medal in 1935, the Wollaston Medal in 1942 and the William Bowie Medal in 1946.
 In 1950 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 The potassium zirconium silicate mineral dalyite and craters on Mars and the Moon are named in his honor.
 His Cambridge, Massachusetts, house (the Reginald A. Daly House) is now a National Historic Landmark.